dromiuz/dp03-extractor/README.md

 5. Open those WAVs in any DAW

 Important: do recovery work from a card image or a copy whenever possible.

+## What it is not

+- Not a DAW replacement
+- Not an official Tascam utility
+- Not a writer/editor for DP-03 cards
+- Not a guarantee that every unknown card or firmware variant is fully supported yet

+The goal is safe read-first extraction.

 ## Project structure